ArctosDB/documentation-wiki/_documentation/permits.markdown

 ## use_condition

-Use Condition ([ctuse_condition](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctuse_condition))is a very brief summary of the conditions imposed by a permit, meant to be displayed in various contexts to guide necessary research.
+Use Condition ([ctuse_condition](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctuse_condition))is a very brief summary of the conditions imposed by a permit, meant to be displayed in various contexts (including publicly) to guide necessary research.

 ## use_condition_summary

 Use Condition Summary is an elaboration of use_condition; it should sufficiently convey to most users most of the time what the permit requires.
 (For more complex situations, the permit itself should be consulted.)
+May be publicly displayed.

 ## permit_remarks